Blotch3D/Blotch3D/README.md

 camera) depth of that point.
 In that way pixels that are farther away need not be drawn.
 NearClip defines the nearest distance kept track of, and FarClip defines the farthest (objects outside that range are not drawn).
-If the range is too great, then limited floating point resolution in the 32-bit distance value will cause artifacts.
+If the range is too large, then limited floating point resolution in the 32-bit distance value will cause artifacts.
 See the troubleshooting question about depth.
-You can disable the depth testing for special cases.
+You can disable the depth testing for special cases (see the troubleshooting question about disabling the depth buffer).
 See BlGraphicsDeviceManager.NearClip, BlGraphicsDeviceManager.FarClip. and search the web for MonoGame depth information.

-Near clipping plane (NearClip)
+Near clipping plane (BlGraphicsDeviceManager.NearClip)

 The distance from the camera at which a depth buffer element is equal to zero.
 Nearer surfaces are not drawn.

-Far clipping plane (FarClip)
+Far clipping plane (BlGraphicsDeviceManager.FarClip)

 The distance from the camera at which a depth buffer element is equal to the maximum possible floating-point value.
 Farther surfaces are not